How Much Does a Pharmacist Make in a Year?

 Another possible drawback?
 Some pharmacies may not guarantee a certain number of hours a week, and in that case, being paid hourly may not come with the big paycheck you’d expect.

-Also keep in mind that some pharmacists work long hours, which can have a negative impact on your health and mental wellbeing.
+Also keep in mind that on the other hand, some pharmacists work long hours, which can have a negative impact on your health and mental wellbeing.

 The Takeaway

 If you’re looking for a rewarding and potentially lucrative job, becoming a pharmacist might fit the bill.
-You’ll help your local community get healthier, and depending on where you live and your level of experience, you could earn competitive pay, too.
+You’ll help your local community get healthier, and depending on where you live and your level of experience, you could earn a good salary, too.

 FAQ